Best Ski Boot Bags of 2025

 The bag has hauling handles on either side, a shoulder strap to carry like a duffel, and detachable shoulder straps so you can wear it as a backpack.
 This bag has minimal padding—just a little extra on the bottom.
 But, the TPU-laminate film that covers most of the bag adds durability and weather resistance.
 On top of that, the Black Hole duffel is made almost entirely of recycled materials (98 percent, to be exact).
 Patagonia’s website offers additional information on how and where they make the bag.

-We put the Black Hole duffel through years of use and abuse.
+We put the Black Hole duffel through years of use.
 It came along for multiple ski road trips across the western US over multiple winter seasons and on an international trip to ski in Japan for a couple of weeks.
 On top of this, we used this bag to haul gear for summers of guiding work in Alaska, including ski gear, mountaineering gear, climbing gear, and more.

 After all this, the bag has proven to be a durable and trusty companion for adventures worldwide.
 The only issue we encountered was one tiny hole, smaller than a pea, in the bottom corner of the bag from an ice ax that was poorly packed (which says more about user error than the bag’s durability).